NullDev/nulldev.org/blog/posts/all-about-the-base.md

 # Number systems are weird

 When we think of number systems, we usually imagine the familiar **base-10** (decimal) or **base-2** (binary).
-But the idea of a “base” is much more flexible than most people realize.
+But the idea of a "base" is much more flexible than most people realize.
 We aren't restricted to integers ≥ 2.
 In fact, we can use **fractional bases, irrational bases, and even negative or complex ones**.

 Now, just because we _could_, does that mean we _should_?